JackTriton/OoT-Randomizer/README.md

 This is a fork project for the randomizer for _The Legend of Zelda: Ocarina of Time_ for the Nintendo 64.

 # Need Co-developers for this project!
-# If you have some techniques for programing OOT Randomizer, Please consider it.
+**If you have some techniques for programing OOT Randomizer, Please lend me help.**

 * [Files](#files)
 * [Need to do](#need-to-do)